Struggling with dressing for in-between weather? These spring outfit ideas are perfect for 16-20 degrees

 (Image credit: Getty)

-A flattering jumpsuit can be relied upon in all seasons but really comes into its own when thinking about spring outfit ideas.
+A flattering jumpsuit can be relied upon in all seasons, but comes into its own when thinking about spring outfit ideas.
 A long-sleeved jumpsuit or boiler suit in a substantial fabric like denim will give the warmth of a light jacket without the need for layers.
-If you do still need a little something extra, a cropped jacket is always the best option as longline styles can distort the lines of an all-in-one.
-Go for a jacket in the same color family for a tonal look or create a clash with a contrasting hue.
-Consider a good jumpsuit in a neutral shade as the foundation of your outfit and use accessories to add personality and flashes of color.
+If you do still need a little something extra, a cropped jacket is always the best option, as longline styles can distort the lines of an all-in-one.
+Go for a jacket in a similar hue for a tonal look or create a striking clash with a contrasting one.
+Consider a jumpsuit in a neutral shade as the foundation of your outfit and use accessories to add personality and pops of colour.

 Fashion editor’s picks…